Filing a Business Tax Extension is only available for LLCs that have elected to be taxed as partnerships or corporations.

 Tax Extension for Multi-Member LLCs Treated as a Partnership

-Multi-member LLC that files for tax treatment as a partnership LLC can file an automatic extension of time through the IRS.
+Multi-member LLCs that file for tax treatment as a partnership LLC can file an automatic extension of time through the IRS.
 This automatic six-month extension is until March 15th of the following tax year.

 If you need more time, you may request up to another three-month tax extension by filing Form 7004 before October 15th.